Nervousync/NervousyncUtils/README.md

 **5.XSD documents**
 To verify the legitimacy of XML files, the most common method is to use XSD documents to verify XML files.
 Program developers can store XSD documents into the program package, and through simple configuration, the system can find the XSD document.
 + Add the XSD document to the package and record the storage path
-+ Create the nerveync.schemas file in the META-INF folder.
++ Create the nervousync.schemas file in the META-INF folder.
 The file format is: `namespace_uri`=`record the XSD document storage path`.
 If there are multiple XSD document definitions, each XSD mapping has a separate line.
 + In the method converted to JavaBean, the parameter "schemaPaths" can be namespace_uri

 ## Secure factory